 10. Don’t buy Trip Protection

 …or flight insurance or anything like that!
 I generally do not believe in insurance (other than essential health care).
-Statistically, insurance buyers lose money, cause insurance companies make money.
+Statistically, insurance buyers lose money cause insurance companies make money.
 Let’s examine some common reasons why people like to buy Trip Protection:

-The flight gets cancelled
+The flight gets canceled

 No worries!
 The airline company will put you on the next flight for no extra charge